×

 Worried about switching to an EV and ending up out of charge on the road?
 Don’t fret too much – electric cars can go pretty far on just a single charge!
 However, cross-country travel might have a few niggles related to charging infrastructure.

-With the average gas prices in the country inching towards $5/ gallon, it’s time you seriously considered buying an electric vehicle.
+With the average gas price in the country inching towards $5/ gallon, it’s time you seriously considered buying an electric vehicle.
 Besides being cleaner and more affordable, electric cars have seen rapid technological advancements in recent years.
-However, every driver fears being stuck on the road, out-of-charge and clueless – also called Range Anxiety.
+However, every driver fears being stuck on the road, out of charge, and clueless—also called Range Anxiety.

 While gas stations are common throughout the country and in cities, EV charging infrastructure is only ramping up.
 This also means that drivers will be more concerned with how much distance they can cover in one charge.
 EVs can now travel anywhere between 150-250 miles pretty easily – and some even more without breaking a sweat!